DCC-EX/dcc-ex.github.io/docs/about/contributing/website/style-guide.rst

   * \|tinkerer-text\| |tinkerer-text|
   * \|engineer-text\| |engineer-text|

-* Avoid abbreviations that would not be easily recognised by 'Conductors'.  |BR| In particular *don't* use 'CS'.
+* Avoid abbreviations that would not be easily recognised by 'Conductors'.

+  * In particular *don't* use 'CS'.
 Use the full name 'Command Station'
+  * *don't* use 'AP'.
+Use 'Access Point' or 'Access Point Mode'
+  * *don't* use 'STA'.
+Use 'Station' or 'Station Mode'

 * Avoid 'fluff' - unnecessary text that adds no value.

   * Re-read everything you write.
 Ask yourself a) is there a simpler way of saying it. b) does it add value.